3rdparty/eventuals/README.md

   | Release(&lock);
 ```

 This is often used when capturing `this` to use as part of some asynchronous computation.

-To simplify this pattern you can actually extend your classes with `Synchronizable` and then do:
+To simplify this common pattern you can actually extend your classes with `Synchronizable` and then do:

 ```cpp
 auto e = Synchronized(